 Washington and Lee has three libraries, two on undergraduate campus and one at the Law School.
 These libraries offer more than just books, with available research assistance, technology, access to online resources, and more.
 The University Library collection include over 725,000 volumes, thousands of periodicals (both print and electronic), microforms, videos, music, and selected print and electronic newspapers.

 Libraries are open 24/7 to W&L students, faculty and staff when classes are in session.
-The general public is welcome between 6:00am and 10:00pm throughout the week.
+The general public is welcome between 7:30 am and 8:30 pm on Monday through Friday and 10:00 am to 8:30 pm on Saturday and Sunday.
 For more exact schedules for all three libraries, please view the library hours.

 Located in the center of campus, Leyburn Library is the main source for all your undergraduate library needs, including: